What is Aqueous Firefighting Foam (AFFF)?

 Get a Free AFFF Foam Cancer Lawsuit Evaluation With Our Lawyers

-The Toxic Firefighting Foam Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in AFFF Foam Lawsuits.
-We are handling individual litigation nationwide and currently accepting new AFFF Lawsuits in all 50 states.
+The Toxic Firefighting Foam Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focuses on the representation of plaintiffs in AFFF Foam Lawsuits.
+We are handling individual litigation nationwide and are currently accepting new AFFF Lawsuits in all 50 states.

-If you or a loved one developed cancer due to fire-fighting foam AFFF exposure, you should contact our AFFF contamination law firm immediately.
-You may be entitled to financial compensation by filing an AFFF class action lawsuit and our AFFF lawyers can help.
+If you or a loved one developed cancer due to fire-fighting foam exposure, you should contact our AFFF contamination law firm immediately.
+You may be entitled to financial compensation by filing an AFFF lawsuit and our AFFF lawyers can help.